User Guide

 Choose Your Background

-From Settings, you can select from six backgrounds for your fullscreen globe.
+From Settings, you can select from six backgrounds for your full-screen globe.
 These are:

-• Hubble Deep Field (the default)
+• Hubble Deep Field (default)

 • Milky Way